Milenski1987/Python-Bank-Account-Management-System-mini-Project/README.md

    - registered users can check the balance of an account

 5. 🤑 Transaction History
-   - registered users can get full information about recent transactions
+   - registered users can get full information about recent transactions including date and time of every transaction

 6. 👨‍💼 Admin Panel:
    - feature to remove users